 5 Ways Data Integration Adds Business Value

-As innovative products and technologies have appeared on the business scene, enterprises have adopted them eagerly to create business value.
+As innovative products and technologies have appeared on the business scene, the best-run enterprises have moved quickly to adopt them in the quest to generate business value.
 That means, of course, that enterprises are dealing with a higher volume of data from a much wider array of data sources than in the past.
-In this rich and multi-sourced environment, data integration is essential.

-Without a structured framework and a strategic approach toward data integration, organizations are left to build each point-to-point integration as a one-off custom project.
-That results in expensive, rigidly defined processes.
-Changing them is generally expensive and time-consuming, and inevitably, there will be need for additional change, as technology continues to evolve and organizations adopt new tools.
+Without a structured framework and a strategic approach toward data integration, though, organizations are left to build each point-to-point integration as a one-off custom project.
+That leads to expensive, rigidly defined processes.
+Changes to any one system can have ripple effects, potentially breaking something along the way.
+Maintaining point-to-point integrations is expensive and time-consuming.
+Worse yet, it’s a never-ending project, consuming valuable resources and creating risk.

 A far better solution is to implement an agile, flexible approach built on a comprehensive data integration solution.
 This allows for better and faster integration, with an enterprise-grade toolset to manage the process, handle exceptions, and ensure that the job gets done right.
 Just as importantly, it allows an organization to rapidly change its approach, adding new data sources or modifying existing integrations without undertaking a major project.

 Let’s look at some of the ways that this kind of data integration adds value for modern business enterprises.

 Historically, integration has provided the means for disparate systems to interact with one another for transaction processing and the exchange of master record information.
 In today’s world it is taking on even more importance, but this foundational requirement still exists.

 Without data integration, information recorded in one system must be re-keyed into a second system, creating additional work for your employees and very often introducing errors and inconsistencies.
 The problem of duplicate effort is somewhat obvious.
 Entering information twice takes roughly double the effort required to enter it once.